CEPA Summer Intercultural Leadership Program in Strasbourg, France

 This course introduces students to key concepts and theories surrounding international and intercultural communication.
 In our interdependent world, intercultural communication is an asset to students of all majors as they require the knowledge, skills, insights, and sensitivities to be an upstanding citizens and successful leaders.

 This thought provoking course takes students on a journey as they explore leadership philosophies and styles.
 Students will learn how to effectively interact in culturally appropriate and sustainable ways.
 Through readings, research, dialogue, critical analysis, and interactive learning, students will discover how to be a global leader in a complex world.
+(On the CEPA website and other CEPA materials, you may see this course listed as "Sustainable Leadership" or "Global Leadership," but it will be Intercultural Leadership for GC students.)

 Course instructors are from Georgia College and other US or European universities.